SystemsApproach/ops/control.rst

-applications (and other dashboards) that "read" data collected by the Monitoring subsystem; perform some kind of analysis on that data, possibly resulting in a decision to take corrective action; and then "write" new control directives, which x-config passes along to, some combination of SD-RAN, SD-Core, and SD-Fabric, or even to the Lifecycle Management subsystem.
+applications (and other dashboards) that "read" data collected by the Monitoring subsystem; perform some kind of analysis on that data, possibly resulting in a decision to take corrective action; and then "write" new control directives, which x-config passes along to some combination of SD-RAN, SD-Core, and SD-Fabric, or sometimes even to the Lifecycle Management subsystem.
 (We'll see an example the latter in Section 5.3.)
-This closed-loop scenario is depicted in :numref:`Figure
-%s <fig-roc3>`, which gives a different perspective by showing the Monitoring subsystem as a "peer" of Runtime Control (rather than below it), although both perspectives are valid.
+This closed-loop scenario is depicted in :numref:`Figure %s <fig-roc3>`, which gives a different perspective by showing the Monitoring subsystem as a "peer" of Runtime Control (rather than below it), although both perspectives are valid.

 .. _fig-roc3:
 .. figure:: figures/Slide17.png